 A minimum grade of "C" is required for all courses in the degree plan.
 Contact the Health Sciences Coordinator for more information.

 Prerequisites-NCMC

 Course Title Course Number Hours

+Human Anatomy & Physiology w/Lab BI238 8

-Human Anatomy w/Lab BI240 4
+OR Human Anatomy w/Lab BI240 4

-Human Physiology w/Lab BI242 4
+AND Human Physiology w/Lab BI242 4